Software Option for Standard and

 - Option to create user-defined rules

-files being produced much quicker than can be done manually
+files being produced far quicker than can be done manually

 for example determining the maximum number of HB units which a